Lartu/ldpl/README.md

 A number of useful statements and subroutines are available in the [LDPL Standard Library](https://github.com/Lartu/ldpl-std).
 Just `INCLUDE` the desired files in your sourcecode and you are ready to go.
 For more information check the LDPL Standard Library repository.

+### 🦕 Some other LDPL Libraries

+- [The LDPL Network Server Library](https://github.com/Lartu/ldpl-net-server/): the LDPL Network Server Library is an library for creating socket based servers in LDPL.
+It aims to make it very easy to develop, test and deploy network servers, with as little work as possible.
+- [The LDPL Telegram Bot Library](https://github.com/dgarroDC/ltb): this simple LDPL library lets you create a Telegram bot that can receive and send text messages.
+- [The LDPL IRC Bot Library](https://github.com/Lartu/ldpl-irc-bot): the LDPL IRC Bot Library lets you write LDPL programs that connect to IRC servers, join channels, send messages and more in the simplest way possible.
+- [LDPLNOISE](https://github.com/dvkt/ldplnoise): LDPL extension with linenoise support.
+Linenoise is a minimal, zero-config, BSD licensed, readline replacement used in Redis, MongoDB, and Android.

 ## 👨🏼‍💻 How can I contribute to LDPL?

 If you want to contribute to LDPL you can add statements to the language (that's in fact really easy!), fix bugs, add issues, write examples, write some software in LDPL, add statements to the [Standard Library](https://github.com/Lartu/ldpl-std), etc. Check out the [contribution guide](/CONTRIBUTING.md) for more information.
 Anything is very welcome!
 Even telling your friends about LDPL is a very easy and very useful contribution!